FAsodariya05/Ecommerce-website/README.md

 - Home: Landing page with beautiful quote to attract the user.
 - Latest-launch section: Details about newly launched product.
 - Offer section: Describe the offer.
-- Ecxlusive section: Primium products for beauties.
+- Exclusive section: Primium products for beauties.
 - Combo launch: Details about newly launched combo products.

 ## Technologies Used

 - HTML: Markup language used for structuring the website.
 - CSS: Stylesheet language used for designing and formatting the website.
-- JavaScript: Programming language used for adding interactivity and dynamic features.
+- JavaScript: Programming language used for adding interactivity, smooth scrolling and dynamic features.

 Thank you for visiting!
 I hope you find it informative and visually appealing.